 Foreign transcripts are the only transcripts that will need to be mailed to the Office of Admission during the application process.
 If you earned a degree abroad, academic records must include end of year marks sheets for each year of attendance, not just final exam results or a copy of the degree.
 Educational documents should clearly indicate the degree and date awarded.
 Overseas post-secondary institutions must be recognized by the Ministry of Education in the home country.
 Academic records in the native language and an official English translation (if needed) are required.
 English translations must be provided by someone other than the applicant, family member or friend.
 It may also be necessary for the applicant to submit an interpretation by a foreign credential services agency.
 Interpretations of foreign credentials by an evaluation service do not replace official academic records.
 These evaluations are assessments of the curriculum and are not accepted in lieu of official academic documents.
+Our preferred provider is WES.
+Evaluations should include English translations and U.S. equivalencies of all transcripts including a course-by-course evaluation with grades.
 Contact our office at 617-521-2605 to determine if this is needed.
 When you call, please be prepared to provide the name of the institution and country where the degree was earned.

 Three recommendations are required, two recommendations should be from current or recent instructors.
 Recommendations should be no more than six months old and should not be Committee Recommendations (one letter which includes a series of paragraphs from individual faculty members or a series of faculty letters) or letters of reference on file in a Career Education or Career Resources Center.
 Further instructions for the recommendation process can be found within the DICAS application.